A quasi-stability result for dictatorships in $S_{n}$: Applications

 \begin{theorem}[Deza--Frankl] If \(\mathcal{A} \subset S_{n}\) is intersecting, then \(|\mathcal{A}| \leq (n-1)!\). \end{theorem} \begin{proof} We reproduce the original proof of Deza and Frankl.
 Let \(\rho \in S_n\) be an \(n\)-cycle, and let \(H\) be the cyclic group of order \(n\) generated by \(\rho\).
 For any left coset \(\sigma H\) of \(H\), any two distinct permutations in \(\sigma H\) disagree at every point, and therefore \(\sigma H\) contains at most one member of \(\mathcal{A}\).
 Since the left cosets of \(H\) partition \(S_{n}\), it follows that \(|\mathcal{A}| \leq (n-1)!\). \end{proof} Note that equality holds in Theorem \ref{thm:dezafrankl} if $\mathcal{A}$ is a 1-coset.
 Deza and Frankl conjectured that equality holds only for the 1-cosets.
 This turned out to be much harder to prove than is usual with equality statements for Erd\H{o}s--Ko--Rado type theorems; it was eventually proved by Cameron and Ku \cite{cameron}.

 \begin{theorem}[Cameron--Ku] If \(\mathcal{A} \subset S_n\) is intersecting with \(|\mathcal{A}|=(n-1)!\), then \(\mathcal{A}\) is a 1-coset. \end{theorem}

 Larose and Malvenuto \cite{larose} independently found a different proof of Theorem \ref{thm:cameronku}.
 More recently, Wang and Zhang \cite{wang} gave a shorter proof.
 All three proofs were combinatorial; none are straightforward, all requiring a certain amount of ingenuity.
 In \cite{GM}, Godsil and Meagher gave an algebraic proof.
-In \cite{tintersecting}, a proof quite similar to that of \cite{GM} is presented, one which generalizes to solve the (much more difficult) question of characterizing the maximum-sized $t$-intersecting families of permutations for $t >1$:
+In \cite{tintersecting}, a proof quite similar to that of \cite{GM} is presented.

-\begin{definition} A family of permutations is said to be {\em $t$-intersecting} if any two permutations in it agree on at least $t$ points. \end{definition}